Faculty

 MBA: University of Illinois at Chicago

-A former Schweitzer Fellow, Pisacano Scholar, member of the Gold Humanism Honor Society, and graduate of an original Teaching Health Center program, Dr. Preyss is dually boarded in Family Medicine (ABFM) and Addiction Medicine (ABPM) and also serves as LCHC’s Medical Director of Recovery Services.
+A former Schweitzer Fellow, Pisacano Scholar, member of the Gold Humanism Honor Society, and graduate of an original Teaching Health Center program, Dr. Preyss is dually boarded in Family Medicine (ABFM) and Addiction Medicine (ABPM).

-His wife, Alia, is an OB/GYN physician at LCHC and also faculty in the Lawndale FMR, and together they share the great joy of raising three young boys.
+His wife, Alia, is an OB/GYN physician at LCHC and also faculty with Lawndale FMR, and together they share the great joy of raising three boys.
 He loves all things sporting and movie-going.

 Elizabeth Redican, DO // Associate Program Director ▼